-- The qualified vision screening provider and qualified vision services provider will together serve Hawaii's low-income children in Title I schools in which at least 51 percent of the student body receives free or reduced price meals ("target schools").
-In Hawaii, these schools represent approximately 61 percent of non-charter public schools. - In these schools: - The qualified vision screening provider and qualified vision services provider will jointly provide children in the targeted schools with parent/guardian consent forms that provide information about the services and allow a parent/guardian to opt-out of, or decline, the services.
+- The qualified vision screening provider and qualified vision services provider will together serve Hawaii's low-income children in Title I schools in which at least 51 percent of the student body receives free or reduced price meals ("target schools").[In Hawaii, theseschools represent approximately 61 percent of non-charter public schools."] - In these schools: - The qualified vision screening provider and qualified vision services provider will jointly provide children in the targeted schools with parent/guardian consent forms that provide information about the services and allow a parent/guardian to opt-out of, or decline, the services.
 An opt-out consent process is consistent with Hawaii law with respect to these types of services and settings.
 The school will maintain a list of children whose parents have consented to the services. - The qualified vision screening provider will conduct an initial screening exam of all participating children to identify which children require an eye exam and potentially glasses. - The qualified vision screening provider will supply the qualified vision services provider with a list of children who have failed the vision screening. - For children who have failed the vision screening, the qualified vision services provider will perform one vision exam (onsite in a mobile eye clinic) and, if needed, will provide corrective lenses and frames (onsite at the school campus). - For children who receive corrective lenses and frames, the qualified vision services provider will complete a glasses fitting and will also provide replacements, as needed.

-Process for Billing and Reimbursement for Services Covered by the CHIP HSI Vision Screenings
+Process for Billing and Reimbursement for Services Covered by the CHIP HSI

+Vision Screenings

-Collecting insurance information and billing insurers for vision screenings provided to children in school-based settings is administratively burdensome and diminishes access to vision services.
-As such, Hawaii plans to reimburse the qualified vision screening provider for screening exams provided to children in target schools.
-To do so:
+Collecting insurance information, becoming credentialed as in-network providers, and billing insurers for vision screenings provided to children in school-based settings [is]poses a substantial administrative[Iy] burden[some] and diminishes access to vision services.
+As such, Hawaii plans to reimburse the qualified vision screening provider for vision screenings [exams]provided to children in target schools[.To do so] as follows: